jkillingsworth/jkillingsworth.com/README.md

       bundle update

-* Update bundler to the latest version:
+  Update bundler to the latest version:

       bundle update --bundler

+  List gems with newer versions available:

+      bundle outdated --strict

-* Regenerate the Jekyll binstub:
+  Regenerate the Jekyll binstub:

       bundle binstubs jekyll --force

-* Build a site:
+* Build the site using Jekyll:

       ./bin/jekyll build

-* Build a site and host it on the local machine:
+  Build the site and host it on the local machine:

       ./bin/jekyll serve